Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../grabby.png" width=500>
 </p>
 <p align=middle>
 The Grabby Force is a puzzle platformer game developed in Unity.
 Play as two bumbling scientists in this 2D co-op platformer, where you and another player have to repair the lab’s power source after a lab experiment gone wrong.
 The game features tightly tuned player physics and blood staining system.
-The game is currently being rated for Winter Melon Jam 2024.
+The game is ranked 15th for Winter Melon Jam 2024.
 </p>
 <p align=middle>
 <iframe frameborder="0" src="https://itch.io/embed/3207789" width="552" height="167"><a href="https://pragma-twice.itch.io/the-grabby-force">The Grabby Force by Pragma-Twice, sword0fkas, Yuio, Jiayunyyy</a></iframe>